anticootheone/tunrdp/README.md

 `set tunsshuser=tunnelrdpuser`

-**PASSWORD for the SSH server user**, yes, in insecure manner. do not generate password with special symbols, there will be an issue with batch handling it:
+**PASSWORD for the SSH server user**, yes, in insecure manner.
+Do not generate password with special symbols, there will be an issue with batch handling it:

 `set tunsshuserpwd=M3GaSEcR3tPAsSwOrD`